syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ## Creating a Schedule

-1. Schedule is available in the following assembly and namespace:
+1.Schedule is available in the following assembly and namespace:
 {% highlight html %}
              Assembly: Syncfusion.SfSchedule.WPF